 Saving Creation: Strategic action to combat climate change

 The Diocese of Leeds has committed to strive to be carbon net zero by 2030 in line with the Church of England.
 Join us on the journey to become carbon net zero by 2030.
-Start by taking a look at the new Toolkit below which has been specifically designed for schools and academies.
+Start by taking a look at the Saving Creation Toolkit for Schools below which has been specifically designed for schools and academies.

 Initially, the Diocese of Leeds and the national Church of England have committed to being carbon neutral for Scope 1 and 2 emissions - that means carbon dioxide from any fossil fuels burnt directly (that’s gas and oil heating and petrol/diesel for vehicles) and any emissions from burning fossil fuels to generate electricity.